"Asbestos"

 Crocidolite or blue asbestos (straight blue fibres)

-Amosite or brown asbestos (straight, brittle fibres that are light gray to pale brown colour)
+Amosite or brown asbestos (straight, brittle fibres that are

 Not so well known are: